Jamie-Wallace/react-learning/mars-rover-ts-2/src/Kata Notes.md

 -- Would be good to figure out and then follow decision next time around doing the kata.

 Next up we want to change position state from a string to an object with x, y as numbers.
--- Considering new object for it - we already have a Position one however.
+-- Considering new object for it - we already have a Position one, however.